shaheerasara7604/AI-Finance-Analyzer/README.md

-Absolutely — here is a strong, recruiter-grade README you can copy-paste directly into your README.md.
-This is written the way hiring managers + ATS systems like it: clear, technical, and impact-focused.

-⸻

 💰 AI-Based Personal Finance Analyzer

 An end-to-end, AI-driven personal finance analytics web application that allows users to upload expense data, visualize spending patterns, and predict financial health using Machine Learning.